jennifertieu/jennifertieu/README.md

 ♿ Accessibility Advocate: Inclusivity is a top priority for me.
 I'm dedicated to making the web accessible to everyone, regardless of their abilities.

-📱 Responsiveness: With the ever-growing variety of devices and screen sizes, I ensure that my creations are fully responsive.
+📱 Responsiveness: With the ever-growing variety of devices and screen sizes, I ensure that my websites and applications are fully responsive.

 🎨 Visually Pleasing: Aesthetics matter to me.
 I appreciate the art of visual storytelling and apply it to my work.